Taking Victoria Day to follow Walmsley Brook. Historical info puts the headwaters at Duplex and Montgomery.

 Not much to see in the industrial side of Leaside either.
 Access is quite restricted.
 I suspect you would be able to see the Brook between Canadian Pacific’s rail lines and the adjacent cement plant, southeast of this pumping station.
 But we gotta go around.

 Finally arrive at the one reach of Walmsley Brook that is open, southeast of Leaside, to its confluence with the West Don.
 It’s also within the Gatineau Hydro Corridor, but it’s still buried in thick brush.
 I don’t have enough protection from ticks or ankle support to push through.
-Will have to try in the winter.

 Taylor Massey Creek merges with the East Don, steps from the latter’s confluence with the West Don.
 When you talk about the Forks of the Don, it includes this too.